Skip to main content

 If you bounce off autobattlers, try the roguelite format first.
 LegionBound has an Adventure Mode with map routing and a boss timer that suits players who like structured runs more than open-ended wave survival.
 For a different take on build-path commitment in a shorter-session format, the Die in the Dungeon tips guide covers how strategic layering works in a dungeon-crawler roguelite without the roster management overhead.

-GODEEPER: LegionBound's launch week context — what the 320 Very Positive reviews are actually saying and whether this is worth your time if you've bounced off autobattlers before.
-LegionBound on Steam — Launch Week Analysis →
+GODEEPER: LegionBound's launch week context: what Very Positive reviews are actually saying and whether this is worth your time if you've bounced off autobattlers before.
+LegionBound Launch Week Analysis →

 Frequently Asked Questions